 These data in both rats and dogs indicate that the absorption of paraquat from the gastrointestinal tract occurs somewhere beyond the stomach.
 It is assumed this is similar for humans but there is limited evidence to support this.
-Based on the cationic nature of paraquat, it would not be expected to readily cross cellular membranes, it seems unlikely that simple diffusion would explain the rapid but incomplete absorption seen in the rat and dog.
+Based on the cationic nature of paraquat, it would not be expected to readily cross cellular membranes, and it seems unlikely that simple diffusion would explain the rapid but incomplete absorption seen in the rat and dog.
 Studies in vitro with isolated mucosa from a number of different regions of the rat gastrointestinal tract (Steffen and Konder, 1979) have confirmed that the jejunum and ileum have the greatest capacity to transport paraquat from the lumen into the bloodstream and also showed that a component of the transport is facilitated (Heylings, 1991).

-Following oral administration of paraquat to rats, the peak plasma concentration is seen between 30-60 min (Figure 1 and 2) following either a tracer dose (Chui et al., 1988) or a toxic dose (Murray and Gibson, 1974).
-This profile is similar to that seen in the dog (Figure 1) (Davies et al., 1977).
-The peak plasma concentration in the monkey and guinea pig occurs within the first hr (Figure 2) and 30min respectively following a toxic oral dose (Murray and Gibson, 1974).

-Overall, these studies indicate that paraquat is rapidly but incompletely absorbed from the gastrointestinal tract of laboratory animals and humans (see later), with peak plasma concentrations occurring within 30-90 minutes.
+Following oral administration of paraquat to rats, the peak plasma concentration is seen between 30 and 60 min (Figs. 70.2 and 70.3) following either a tracer dose (Chui et al., 1988) or a toxic dose (Murray and Gibson, 1974).
+This profile is similar to that seen in the dog (Fig. 70.2) (Davies et al., 1977).
+The peak plasma concentration in the monkey and guinea pig occurs within the first hour (Fig. 70.2) and 30 min respectively following a toxic oral dose (Murray and Gibson, 1974).
+Overall, these studies indicate that paraquat is rapidly but incompletely absorbed from the gastrointestinal tract of laboratory animals and humans (see later), with peak plasma concentrations occurring within 30-90 min.

-Paraquat is poorly absorbed across human skin in vitro, human skin being less permeable to paraquat than the skin of rats, rabbits or guinea pigs (Walker et al., 1983).
-Application of a low dose of [14C] paraquat (150nmol/kg) in acetone to rat skin resulted in a peak blood levels about 1 hr after dosing and a total of 3.5% of the dose absorbed (Chui et al., 1988).
-It should be pointed out that a occlusive dressing was applied in these studies which has previously been shown to greatly enhance the percutaneous absorption of paraquat in animals (McElligott, 1972).

-Overall, these studies plus those of Hoffer et al., (1989) in rabbits, indicate that paraquat is poorly absorbed across the intact skin of laboratory animals.
+Paraquat is poorly absorbed across human skin in vitro, human skin being less permeable to paraquat than the skin of rats, rabbits, or guinea pigs (Walker et al., 1983).
+Application of a low dose of [C] paraquat (150 nmol/kg) in acetone to rat skin resulted in a peak blood level about 1 hr after dosing and a total of 3.5% of the dose absorbed (Chui et al., 1988).
+It should be pointed out that an occlusive dressing was applied in these studies which has previously been shown to greatly enhance the percutaneous absorption of paraquat in animals (McElligott, 1972).
+Overall, these studies, plus those of Hoffer et al. (1989) on rabbits, indicate that paraquat is poorly absorbed across the intact skin of laboratory animals.

-2.9 Distribution
+70.2.9 DISTRIBUTION